george-hawkins/lighthouse-light-mk2/README.md

 * Green/blue = (3.7 - 3.6) * 0.35 = 0.035W

 So we need a 0.5W resistor for red and a normal 0.25W resistor for green and blue.

+But if instead of 3.7V we use 4.2V, i.e. the voltage of a fully charged LiPo, we get:

+* Red = (4.2 - 2.5) * 0.35 = 0.6W
+* Green/blue = (4.2 - 3.6) * 0.35 = 0.2W

+So we're still OK with normal 0.25W resistor for green and blue but a 1W resistor for red is probably necessary.

 Are these 3W RGB LEDs really that bright?
 -----------------------------------------